SittingIdle/docker-handson/docker/06-running-and-managing-containers.md

 <img src="img/docker-pid1.jpg">

 !SUB
+## See for yourself

+Compare the results:

+    docker run ubuntu ps

+and:

+    docker run -ti ubuntu bash
+    ps

+Which process has PID 1?

+!SUB
 ## Container ID
 - Containers can be specified using their ID or name
 - Long ID and short ID
 - Short ID and name can be obtained using docker ps command to list containers
 - Long ID obtained by inspecting a container
+- Long IDs will be returned when you start a daemon process

+!SUB

+## One way to obtain a long ID:

+    $ export MYID=$(docker run -d ubuntu sleep 100)
+    $ echo $MYID
+    4d964fb02e4b2c370b4402af9b6457384b7677eb3586943b6c51ed33b65c3b2b

+But obviously you should prefer the `--name` parameter over this.

 !SUB
 ## Docker ps